-Do a little internet car research to identify which of your vehicle options provides the best value for money.
+Do a little car research online to identify which of your vehicle options provides the best value for money.
 Remember to consider fuel economy, cost of servicing, and insurance.

-If you are purchasing a second-hand or demo model, it's important to do your car research and find out what the history of the vehicle is.
+If you are purchasing a used or ex-demo model, it's important to do your car research and find out what the history of the vehicle is.

-For a dealer or private sale car, look for a servicing history and previous registered owners.
-A vehicle history check will give you peace of mind regarding the odometer reading, any accidents, write-offs, theft and so on.
+For a dealer or private sale car, look for the service history logbook and previous registered owners.
+A vehicle history check, known as a PPSR will give you peace of mind regarding the odometer reading, any accidents, write-offs, reported thefts and so on.

 Resale value and depreciation

 Choosing neutral colours, recording your service history and taking good care of the car's interior and paintwork will also help to retain your car's value and generally keep it sellable.

 Reliability and brand reputation

 A huge part of selling a vehicle is brand reputation.
-Buying a new car with a well-known brand makes it easier to resell which is part of car research.
+Buying a new car from a well-known brand makes it easier to resell which is part of car research.

 Test drive car research

 Before you make a final decision, drive a few different cars to get a feel for how each one handles and feels - and bring a passenger.
 This is especially important if you are moving from an automatic to a manual, or from a small car to a large car.

 As part of your car research, get in touch with a car loan broker.
 This way you can find out about competitive car loan options from lenders that aren't a big bank, and find the best car loan for your needs.